 ed. note: These tips are from Julia Watkin’s beautiful new book, Simply Living Well.
-For more about the book, and Julia’s instructions on her furoshiki wrapping technique, click here.
-We thought that her tips on reducing food waste felt especially fitting during this time when we’re all staying home.
+For more information about the book, and Julia’s instructions on her furoshiki wrapping technique, click here.
+We thought that her tips on reducing food waste and how to make produce last longer felt especially fitting during this time when we’re all staying home.
 Now more than ever, it’s very important that we use (cook, store, share) what we have.
-It’s also a great time to learn pickling, and freeze as much as possible.
+It’s also a great time to learn pickling and freeze as much as possible.
 And don’t forget to eat your leftovers!

 Do you ever load up on fresh fruits and veggies from the store only to find they’ve gone bad before you can even use them?
 I’ve fallen into this rut many times, and excitement around cooking evaporates as instant guilt for all of the wasted food (and funds) starts to set in.

 I’ve often blamed this on poor planning on my part, but it turns out you can make your fruits and vegetables last a lot longer with some simple knowledge about your fridge and proper food storage techniques.

 So, we asked Julia Watkins, author of Simply Living Well to share her tips on how to make produce last longer and extend the lifespan of our groceries.
 I found her advice to be both surprising at times and extremely helpful, and I quickly realized I had been doing it all wrong.

 Scroll on for a few of her hacks on how to make produce last longer (and stay fresh) as well as a recipe for her waste-free broccoli stalk soup.
 Yep, you heard that right.
 She claims the stalks taste great, is packed with nutrients, and might be one of the most under-appreciated vegetables on the planet.